 Wondering what the name of the latest macOS version is?
 Curious about the versions of Mac OS X that came before?
-Here we'll fill you in on the names of the different versions of the Mac operating system: from the newest macOS to the first version of Mac OS X and the codenames that Apple used for them.
+Here we'll fill you in on the names of the different versions of the Mac operating system in order: from the newest macOS to the first version of Mac OS X and the codenames that Apple used for them.
 We'll also show you how you can check which version of macOS you are running and find out what the latest version of macOS is.

 If you are wondering what the latest version of macOS is it's Big Sur!
-And rather than version 10.16, it is version 11.
+And rather than macOS 10.16, it is macOS 11.
+For more information about Big Sur read: macOS Big Sur latest version.

 For an overview of the features of the various versions of the Mac operating system, showing how it has developed over time, take a look at our video above.
 If you want to know the names Apple assigned to Mac OS X over the years, and the codenames that were used internally, read on.